Archirhodomyrtus beckleri

-Archirhodomyrtus beckleri, the "small-leaved myrtle", or "rose myrtle", is a shrub or small tree native to rainforest areas of eastern Australia.
+Archirhodomyrtus beckleri, known as small-leaved myrtle or rose myrtle, is a shrub or small tree native to rainforest areas of eastern Australia.

 Rose myrtle leaves are 2–8 cm long and 1.5-2.5 cm wide, lanceolate, glossy and pleasantly fragrant when crushed.
 Flowers are 1 cm across, white, mauve or pink.
 The edible berry is 0.5-0.8 cm across, globular, yellow orange or red, containing numerous small seeds.

 Uses

 The berry has a pleasant aromatic flavor reminiscent of Brazilian cherry.
 It can be eaten out-of-hand or used in sauces and preserves.